5 Examples of Using Array Formula in Excel

 • Output → 45.167

-The AVERAGE function finds out the average of the values in the array, except the FALSE values, the False values are not numbers, so the AVERAGE function neglects the FALSE values.
+The AVERAGE function finds out the average of the values in the array, except for the FALSE values which are not numbers and therefore ignored.

 Determining Average using an Array Formula

-So this is how an array formula works.
-You see the formula starts with the opening curly bracket and closes with the ending curly bracket, so this is undoubtedly an array formula.
-You know this curly bracket is applied on an array formula automatically by Excel when you press CTRL, SHIFT, and ENTER keys simultaneously on your keyboard.
+So, this is how an array formula works.
+The formula starts with the opening curly bracket and closes with the ending curly bracket, so we can observe that this is undoubtedly an array formula.
+As discussed above, the curly brackets are applied on an array formula automatically by Excel when we press CTRL, SHIFT, and ENTER.

-What to Do If Excel Array Formula Is Not Working
+What to Do If an Array Formula Is Not Working

-This article is based on the Excel 365 version.
-Therefore, if you are using an older version of Excel than the Excel 2019 version, then you must press CTRL + SHIFT + ENTER to use the array formula.
-If you just press ENTER, then your array formula will not work except for some functions such as the AGGREGATE and SUMPRODUCT functions.
+If you are using a version of Excel older than the Excel 2019 version, you must press CTRL + SHIFT + ENTER to use the array formula.
+If you just press ENTER, your array formula will not work except in the case of a few functions such as the AGGREGATE and SUMPRODUCT functions.

 Things to Remember

 • You cannot construct an array with an entire column or multiple columns.
-Because this is very greedy oligarchs.
-It can cause malfunctioning of the systems.
+This will hog system resources and can cause malfunctioning of the system.

-• You can use the F9 key to debug any part of an array formula.
-It will make it easy to evaluate them.
+• Use the F9 key to debug any part of an array formula.
+This makes it easy to evaluate.

-• You need not place the curly bracket yourself.
-Excel will do it automatically.
+• You need not place the curly brackets yourself; Excel will add them automatically.

-• Remember that you cannot make any change to a cell in an array.
-You have two choices.
-Either edit the formula or delete the formula and recreate it in your preferred way.
+• You can’t make any changes to a cell in an array.
+If you need to change a value, either edit the formula, or delete and recreate it in your preferred way.

 Download Practice Workbook